huggingface/diffusers/docs/source/en/conceptual/contribution.mdx

 - Correcting spelling or grammatical errors.
 - Correct incorrect formatting of the docstring.
 If you see that the official documentation is weirdly displayed or a link is broken, we are very happy if you take some time to correct it.
 - Correct the shape or dimensions of a docstring input or output tensor.
-- Clarify documentation that is hard to understand or incorrect
+- Clarify documentation that is hard to understand or incorrect.
 - Update outdated code examples.
 - Translating the documentation to another language.
-- etc...

 Anything displayed on [the official Diffusers doc page](https://huggingface.co/docs/diffusers/index) is part of the official documentation and can be corrected, adjusted in the respective [documentation source](https://github.com/huggingface/diffusers/tree/main/docs/source).